lukmanbaidhowi/wishmock/README.md

 # wishmock

-Wishmock is a Bun 1.x gRPC mock platform that bundles the server, admin HTTP API, and lightweight web UI in one package.
+Wishmock is a gRPC mock platform that bundles the server, admin HTTP API, and lightweight web UI in one package.
-Load `.proto` files directly, define rule-based responses in YAML/JSON, and iterate quickly with hot reload.
+Load `.proto` files directly, define rule-based responses in YAML/JSON, and iterate quickly with hot reload on Bun or zero‑downtime rolling restarts on Node cluster.
 The project ships with MCP servers, a multi-stage Docker build (now including TypeScript declaration shims), and first-class tooling for grpcurl and observability experiments.

 ## Table of Contents